sophronesis/tsne_animate/README.md

 # tsne_animate (0.1.4)
-Automated animation for scikit-learn's t-sne algorithm
+Animation generation for scikit-learn's t-sne algorithm

+Strong advice - use tensorboard, it's not so complicated.

+But if you want dirty quick visualisation - here we go.

 Requirements: